ALW93/App-Academy/7.13-7.17/Tuesday/Notes.md

         console.log("The number is " + index);
         index++;
     }

-    ```
-* The most important thing to remember when writing loops is to always be working towards your condition, if we omitted the index++ our loop would run infinitely; likely crashing w/e we were working on.
+* The most important thing to remember when writing loops is to always be **working towards your condition**, if we omitted the index++ our loop would run infinitely; likely crashing w/e we were working on.

 **Important Loop Knowledge**